The Current Model of the Voyageur vs. the Older Model

 The rubber toe cap on the Voyageur (right) provides a lot more protection than some other models, like the Ahnu Sugarpine (left).

 We polled other outdoorsy women to see if they had opinions of the boots in this review, and one female Forest Service employee showed us her pair that she wore in the backcountry for one season.
 The sole was deteriorating, having been banged up by rough terrain.
-If you know you'll be hiking in rocky conditions, look for a pair like the Lowa Renegade II GTX LO, which has rugged rubber around the entire shoe.
+If you know you'll be hiking in rocky conditions, look for a pair like the Oboz Sawtooth II, which has rubber around the entire shoe.

 This shoe has a large swath of exposed softer EVA midsole, which can't withstand the same abuse as the rubber toe cap.